ffrank/ffrank.github.io/_posts/2015-02-20-the-belgium-conferences-2015-edition.md

 * met and chatted with [David Lutterkort](https://twitter.com/lutterkort)
 * the cafeteria serves no food whatsoever - bring your own, likely from the decentralized food court
 * note to self, do get at least one waffle next year - what’s wrong with you?
-* the Puppet stand was hosted by the illustrious Johan De Wit
+* the Puppet booth was hosted by the illustrious Johan De Wit
 * [Mitchell Hashimoto](https://twitter.com/mitchellh) could occasionally be found at the inofficial Puppet Labs cafeteria table
 * [Kara](https://twitter.com/feynudibranch), [Dawn](https://twitter.com/geekygirldawn) et al were absolutely rocking the configuration management room
 * getting into James’ talk was difficult but rewarding